srnichols/StampsPattern/docs/DEPLOYMENT_GUIDE.md

 These set Microsoft.Security/pricings resources to Free or Standard as appropriate.
 CSPM (Arm) remains Free to preserve secure score and policy evaluations.

 If you want the fastest, repeatable route to a working Management Portal backed by live Cosmos data, follow these steps.
-This path deploys the smoke sample, seeds representative baseline data using the Seeder (AAD RBAC), and verifies Portal ↔ DAB ↔ Cosmos connectivity.
+This path deploys the smoke sample, seeds representative baseline data using the Seeder (AAD RBAC), and verifies Portal ↔ GraphQL backend ↔ Cosmos connectivity.
+The GraphQL backend is implemented using Hot Chocolate.

+Note: Hot Chocolate is the actively supported GraphQL backend used throughout this repository.
+User-facing documentation has been rebaselined to focus on Hot Chocolate so new developers see the current, supported stack.

 1. Create a resource group and deploy the smoke sample (lab-friendly parameters):